-Are you living intelligently?
-When people discover my website and see the words “Inspiring Intelligent Living,” they often wonder what it means to live intelligently.
+When people discover my website and see my slogan, they often wonder what it means to live intelligently.
 They ask if it is really possible to live intelligently or if it’s just a slogan…or maybe an illusion.

 If you believe an Intelligent Designer made us, and we were made in his image, then without a doubt we were not meant to live a life of self-defeating behaviors that keep us living below our capabilities.
 I believe we are designed with the ability to live intelligent lives, so we are the light to the world we are called to be.